tmikus/home-manager-config/README.md

 ### Nix not found after MacOS update

 Sometimes upating MacOS can result in Nix being removed from the `/etc/zshrc` file.
-To recover it simply add the following at the back of the `/etc/zshrc` file:
+To recover it simply run the `./restore-nix.sh` or add the following at the back of the `/etc/zshrc` file:
 ```
 # Nix
 if [ -e '/nix/var/nix/profiles/default/etc/profile.d/nix-daemon.sh' ]; then